 Our Vision.

-ArtMill is the base of our non-profit organization ArtDialog.
-Functioning as an alternative cultural space, our Center is home to an active community of artists, activists, farmers, entrepreneurs and creatives that steward the local ecosystem.
+ArtMill, located in a historic flour mill dating back 500 years, is the base of our organization ArtDialog, a queer-led non-profit focusing on regenerative artistic practice, experiential environmental and arts education.
+The Red Mill (Červený mlýn) has historically been a place of resistance against oppressive regimes.
+We strive to continue this legacy, to hold space for communities of struggle and function as an alternative cultural space.
+Our Center is home to an active community of artists, activists, farmers, and creatives that steward the local ecosystem.
 ArtMill enables ArtDialog's mission to build cultural discourse through creativity, research, the wider public, experiential learning and education.
 We practice culture as a catalyst for transformative social change and work in alignment and cooperation with many partnering organizations to maintain the already existing and ever-growing network of centers, cooperatives, communities, farms and individuals working to change the systems of oppression and extraction.

 Our Mission.